open-telemetry/opentelemetry-specification/specification/library-guidelines.md

 The language libraries are expected to provide full features out of the box and allow for innovation and experimentation through extensibility points.

-The document does not attempt to describe a OpenTelemetry client API.
+The document does not attempt to describe an OpenTelemetry client API.
 For API specs see [specification](../README.md).

 _Note to OpenTelemetry client Authors:_ OpenTelemetry specification, API and SDK implementation guidelines are work in progress.
 If you notice incomplete or missing information, contradictions, inconsistent styling and other defects please let specification writers know by creating an issue in this repository or posting in [Gitter](https://gitter.im/open-telemetry/opentelemetry-specification).
 As implementors of the specification you will often have valuable insights into how the specification can be improved.
 The Specification SIG and members of Technical Committee highly value your opinion and welcome your feedback.